spujadas/elk-docker/docs/index.md

 - the private key file (`logstash-beats.key`) with `/etc/pki/tls/private/logstash-beats.key`,

 Additionally, remember to configure your Beats client to trust the newly created certificate using the `certificate_authorities` directive, as presented in [Forwarding logs with Filebeat](#forwarding-logs-filebeat).

+### Disabling SSL/TLS <a name="disabling-ssl-tls"></a>

+Certificate-based server authentication requires log-producing clients to trust the server's root certificate authority's certificate, which can be an unnecessary hassle in zero-criticality environments (e.g. demo environments, sandboxes).

+To disable certificate-based server authentication, remove all `ssl` and `ssl`-prefixed directives (e.g. `ssl_certificate`, `ssl_key`) in Logstash's input plugin configuration files.

+For instance, with the default configuration files in the image, replace the contents of `02-beats-input.conf` (for Beats emitters) with:

+	input {
+	  beats {
+	    port => 5044
+	  }
+	}

+Similarly, for Logstash forwarders, replace the contents of `01-lumberjack-input.conf` with:

+	input {
+	  lumberjack {
+	    port => 5000
+	    type => "logs"
+	  }
+	}

 ## Troubleshooting <a name="troubleshooting"></a>